Episode 1A – Basic Movement Patterns for everyday exercises at home

 Starting out in fitness can be overwhelming.

 Others need regular variety, and many just want to be a bit more organised when they exercise.
 In any case, this is a good mini series to check out.
 This will help with your technique as well as provide some basic safety tips to consider.
-While the videos are a bit basic, the information is still relevant.
+While the videos are a bit basic, the information is still relevant for exercise because it covers the basic movement patterns of humans.

 Basic Movement Patterns